netomantonio/matrix-protocol/examples/oracle-mef/README.md

 - **Bilingual Support**: Same concepts in Portuguese and English
 - **Domain Variety**: Examples across all MEF domains
 - **Typed Semantic Relationships**: Demonstrates the new typed relationship format
+- **Active Governance**: Implementation of automatic propagation and impact control
 - **Best Practices**: Proper use of versioning, examples, and semantic connections
 - **Real-world Scenarios**: Practical situations teams face daily